2012 waterfowl hunt opener conditions

 Marsh conditions at Timpie are good to excellent.

 Water conditions at Layton-Kaysville are poor.
 Once the irrigation season ends October 15, incoming fresh water may diminish.
-This will be highly dependent on the amount of fall precipitation.
+This will be highly dependent on fall precipitation.

-All access points into Farmington Bay WMA will be open September 20, 2012.
+All access points into Farmington Bay WMA will be open September 19, 2013.
 We encourage boat hunters to use the north entrance to launch into Unit 1 and Turpin.
 Small boat access is also available at the south entrance.
-Due to submersed hazards, we encourage wakeless boat speed in all fresh water impoundments.
+Due to submersed hazards, we advise wakeless boat speed in all freshwater impoundments.
 We encourage hunters to consider retrieval of downed birds before selecting a place to hunt.

-An ATV corridor has been posted, and is available for use.
-The corridor is located at the north entrance and is next to Goose Egg Island.
+An ATV corridor is posted and available for use.
+The corridor is located at the north entrance, next to Goose Egg Island.
 When the parking lot is full, no more access will be allowed.
 Users must obey signs.

-Excellent numbers of ducks and a fair number of geese are present at Farmington Bay, while fair numbers of ducks and geese are also present at Timpie and Layton-Kaysville.
-An increase in bird use and distribution is anticipated due to great habitat conditions and the great fall flight that has been predicted.
-The 2011 opening weekend average at Farmington Bay was 1.71 ducks/hunter.
-This year's opener should be much better than last year's.
+Great numbers of ducks and a few geese are present at Farmington Bay, while fair numbers of ducks and geese are present at Timpie and Layton-Kaysville.
+An increase in bird use and distribution is anticipated, due to great habitat conditions.
+The 2012 opening weekend average at Farmington Bay was 2.5 ducks per hunter.

-- Waterfowl youth hunt will be held September 22, 2012, followed by the general waterfowl opener on October 6, 2012.
-Shooting on the youth hunt will begin at 6:46 a.m.
+Important: Shooting on the Youth Hunt will begin at 6:44 a.m.
 Shooting on the general opener will begin at 7:30 a.m.

 - All areas listed above are open for hunting.